 - Aluminum receiver set for more realistic feel and durability

 - A choice between a magazine feeding system or a hopper feeding system

 - Gas through grip allowing for remote hoses etc. (this lets you place the tank in the backpack and have a more realistic gun handling experience)

 - 5 position collapsible stock

-- Would like to have a front grip out of the box
+- No front grip out of the box

-No this marker is not first strike compatible.
-For those not familiar, first strike rounds are a finned type of paintball that requires a specific feeding system and loading mechanism.
-While they fly flatter they are expensive and difficult to find.
+No, this marker is not first strike compatible.
+For those unfamiliar, first strike rounds are a finned paintball requiring a specific feeding system and loading mechanism.
+While they fly flatter, they are more expensive per round than the typical paintball.